Giblets: History

+Culture

 There are a number of recipes that use giblets.
 If a bird is to be stuffed, the giblets are traditionally chopped and added to the stuffing; however, the USDA recommends cooking giblets separately from the rest of the bird.
 If not, they can be used for other purposes, such as giblet pie or, a Southern U.S. favorite, giblet gravy.
 With the exception of giblet gravy, the liver is not usually included in these recipes, as its strong flavor tends to overpower other ingredients.
 It may be used in liver-specific recipes, such as pâté or yakitori.
 Giblets can also be used to make alicot, a French stew.

 In Turkish cuisine, iç pilav is a traditional pilaf dish, made with rice, chicken liver, nuts, and spices.
 Jerusalem mixed grill is an Israeli delicacy made with giblets, usually eaten with pita bread.

 In Gorkha cuisine, giblets are cooked with chili pepper and tomato and relished as a side dish or appetizer known as karchi marchi.